pimcore/pimcore/docs/Development_Documentation/07_Workflow_Management/_index.md

 I need to have ability to decide which products would be used in Pimcore, the rest of products I want to reject.
 To achieve that requirement, I have to make two states.

-* Opened - for new product.
-Opened in my case would mean only "new product""
+* Opened - for new products.
+Opened in my case would mean only *"new product"*
 * Processing - for unfinished products
 * Done - for published and rejected products.
 There doesn't exist any required action for that product.